-Burger King says that the new motto is intended to remind people that "they can and should live how they want anytime.
+Burger King says in a statement that the new motto is intended to remind people that "they can and should live how they want anytime.
 It's ok to not be perfect ...
 Self expression is most important and it's our differences that make us individuals instead of robots."

-It may seem odd for a fast-food company to champion individuality, but Burger King isn't the only one trying to project a hip attitude to gain favor with customers.
-Since 2012, Taco Bell has been touting its "Live Mas" slogan, which means "live more" in Spanish.
-Executives at the Mexican food chain say they've made it a mantra in how they operate the company.
+It may seem odd for a fast-food company to champion individuality, but Burger King isn't the only one trying to project a hip, non-corporate attitude to gain favor with customers.
+Since 2012, for instance, Taco Bell has been touting its "Live Mas" slogan, which means "live more" in Spanish.

 "We want to evolve from just being the functional side of things to having a much stronger emotional appeal," said Machado, who joined the company in March.